-Freeview has issued a warning to viewers in the south of England and Wales, as a strong area of high pressure could affect TV signals.
+Freeview has issued a warning to viewers across the UK, as a strong area of high pressure could affect TV signals.

-Freeview is advising viewers not to retune this week, as reception will be restored when the weather changes.
+Freeview is advising viewers not to retune, as reception will be restored when the weather changes.
 Retuning now will only result in having to retune again when signals are back to normal.

 Why is this a problem?